manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

 The first component that you have to know about is `Zend\Form\Fieldset`.
 A `Fieldset` is a component that contains a reusable set of elements.
 You will use the `Fieldset` to create the frontend-input for your backend-models.
-It is considered best practice to have one `Fieldset` for every `Model` of your application.
+It is considered good practice to have one `Fieldset` for every `Model` of your application.

 The `Fieldset`-component however is no `Form`, meaning you will not be able to use a `Fieldset` without attaching it to the `Form`-component.
-The advantage here is that you have one set of elements that you can re-use for as many `Forms` as you like without having to re-declare all the inputs for the `Model` that's representet by the `Fieldset`.
+The advantage here is that you have one set of elements that you can re-use for as many `Forms` as you like without having to re-declare all the inputs for the `Model` that's represented by the `Fieldset`.

 Zend\Form\Form
 --------------